NSYNC: 1995–1997: Formation and debut

 After several weeks of rehearsals, the group set up a showcase and began planning to officially sign with Pearlman's Trans Continental Label.
 However, at the last minute, Galasso dropped out.
 He was not fond of the group's musical direction, claiming that being a teen idol was never a goal of his.
+Galasso became a mortgage broker in the Orlando area later in his life.
 In need of a bass, the group auditioned several people without success.
 Timberlake eventually called his vocal coach, who suggested a 16-year-old from Mississippi named Lance Bass.
 Bass flew to Orlando to audition and was immediately accepted into the group.
 He was nicknamed "Lansten" so they could keep the name 'NSYNC.
-From there, Pearlman set the five boys up in a house in Orlando, Florida, where they rehearsed constantly, learning dance routines and vocal parts, and working on promotion for their first public performance at Pleasure Island on October 22, 1995.
+From there, Pearlman set the five boys up in a house in Orlando, Florida, where they rehearsed constantly, learning dance routines and vocal parts, and worked on promotion for their first public performance at Pleasure Island on October 22, 1995.
 Pearlman hired Johnny Wright to manage the group, despite also managing the Backstreet Boys.
 NSYNC sent him a four-song demo-tape including "I'll Be Back for More" and "We Can Work It Out", which impressed him.
 The group performed for him and a group of BMG executives.
-Although the record company had some concerns with the band's name and Bass's dancing abilities (which eventually improved), they agreed to sign the group to BMG Ariola Munich with Wright as their manager.
+Although the record company had some concerns with the band's name and Lance Bass's dancing abilities (which eventually improved), they agreed to sign the group to BMG Ariola Munich with Wright as their manager.

-After being signed to BMG Ariola Munich, the group was sent to Sweden to begin working on their debut album with the help of producers such as Denniz Pop, Max Martin and Andreas Carlsson.
+After being signed to BMG Ariola Munich, the group was sent to Sweden to begin working on their self-titled debut album with the help of producers Denniz Pop, Max Martin and Andreas Carlsson.
 The album's official lead single, "I Want You Back", was released in Germany on October 7, 1996, and entered the top 10 in Germany on November 18, 1996.
 With a record deal finally secured, the boys began touring first in German-speaking countries and later in other European and Asian territories.
-Their self-titled debut album was initially released by BMG Ariola Munich on May 26, 1997, in Germany, and peaked at number one in the second week after its release.
-The group soon became an overnight success throughout much of Europe.
-The album also charted successfully in both Switzerland and Austria eventually selling 820,000 units in GSA (Germany, Switzerland, Austria) region and Eastern Europe.
-The group released its second and third singles, "Tearin' Up My Heart" and "Here We Go", both of which managed to reach the top-10 in numerous countries in Europe.
-They eventually released the following German exclusive singles, "For the Girl Who Has Everything" and "Together Again" throughout the year.
+Their first album NSYNC was initially released by BMG Ariola Munich on May 26, 1997, in Germany, and peaked at number 1 in the second week after its release.
+The group became an overnight success throughout much of Europe.
+The album also charted successfully in both Switzerland and Austria eventually selling 820,000 units in Germany, Switzerland and Austria (GSA), and Eastern Europe.
+The group released its second and third singles, "Tearin' Up My Heart" and "Here We Go", both of which managed to reach the top 10 in numerous countries in Europe.
+Next, they released two Germany-only singles, "For the Girl Who Has Everything" and "Together Again".